sanjeed5/new-mac-setup/README.md

 The backup script:

-1. Creates necessary directories for storing backups
+1. Creates necessary directories in `backups/`
 2. Presents options for backing up different components
 3. Automatically categorizes backups as public-safe or private/sensitive
 4. Provides multiple security warnings for sensitive data
 5. Creates timestamped archives of your backups

-The script is interactive and will guide you through the backup process with clear prompts and security warnings.

 ### Setup Script (`setup.sh`)